bluesky/bluesky-queueserver/docs/source/manager_config.rst

 Configuration of IPython Kernel
 -------------------------------

-The Queue Server can be configured to run Bluesky plans in the IPython environment.
-If IPython mode is enabled (see ``--use-ipython-kernel`` CLI parameter), the worker process internally creates an IPython kernel.
-The plan execution environment is created in the kernel.
-External client applications, such as Jupyter Notebook, can connect to the kernel and execute commands in the same environment.
-By default, the kernel is created each time with a new set of connection parameters (0MQ ports and UUID) and a new connection file with unique name is created.
-The kernel can be configured to use specific 0MQ ports for communication using the following parameters: ``-ipython-shell-port``, ``--ipython-iopub-port``, ``--ipython-stdin-port``, ``--ipython-hb-port``, ``--ipython-control-port``.
-If the connection file name is set using ``--ipython-connection-file``, the kernel looks for the connection file and loads connection information (including UUID) from the file.
-If connection parameters in the manager configuration and the connection file do not match, the kernel creates a new file (overwriting the old one) with new connection parameters.
-If the connection file does not exist, then the kernel creates a new file.
-If the connection parameters (including UUID) are reused by loading the existing connection file, the client applications are automatically reconnecting to the new kernel after restart of the environment.
-The path to the directory containing the connection file(s) can be set using ``--ipython-connection-dir`` parameter, but the default location is acceptable in most applications.
+Queue Server can be configured to execute plans using IPython or plain Python (default mode).
+If IPython mode is enabled, the worker process is starting a new in-process IPython kernel each time the environment is opened.
+The worker then connects to the kernel 0MQ ports to monotor the kernel state and run tasks.
+External client applications, such as Jupyter console, may also connect to the same 0MQ ports to communicate with the kernel.
+The kernel connection, including kernel IP address, port numbers and location of the connection file, is configured using a group of connection parameters.
+The connection parameters may be passed as CLI parameters (see :ref:`start_re_manager_ipython_kernel`), environment variables (see :ref:`config_environment_variables`) or set in the manager config file (see :ref:`config_configuration_files`).

+The IPython kernel mode is enable using ``--use-ipython-kernel`` CLI parameter,  ``QSERVER_USE_IPYTHON_KERNEL`` environment variable or ``use_ipython_kernel`` parameter in the manager config file.
+IPython mode is disabled by default.
+If IPython mode is disabled, the remaining parameters from the group are ignored.

+The following rules apply when IPython mode is enabled:

+- Default behavior.
+If no connection parameters are specified, IPython kernel is created with random ports.
+  The kernel IP address is set to ``localhost``, random port numbers are assigned to kernel 0MQ ports and a new connection file with unique name is created in the default directory.

+- Kernel IP address may be set using ``--ipython-kernel-ip`` CLI parameter.
+If the parameter value is ``localhost`` or ``127.0.0.1``, the kernel can not be accessed from remote machines.
+If the value is ``auto``, the worker attempts to find network IP address of the host running the worker.
+In rare cases when automatic detection fails, the IP address may be explicitly specified.

+- Kernel 0MQ port numbers may be explicitly assigned using the following parameters:
+  ``--ipython-shell-port``, ``--ipython-iopub-port``, ``--ipython-stdin-port``, ``--ipython-hb-port``, ``--ipython-control-port``.
+Those parameters are optional.
+Random port numbers are generated for unassigned ports.

+- If the default location used by the kernel to store connection files is not desirable, the directory may be set using ``--ipython-connection-dir`` CLI parameter.

+- In many cases, it is desirable to reuse the same connection file for new instances of the kernel.
+  Using the same connection parameters, including UUID, allows the clients to reconnect to the new kernel automatically after the environment is restarted.
+The connection file name may be set using ``--ipython-connection-file`` CLI parameter.
+If the connection file does not exist, a new file is created.
+  If the connection file exists, the kernel loads connection parameters from the file.
+If any of the loaded connection parameters do not match the parameters in the manager configuration (e.g. one of the 0MQ port numbers is different), the existing connection file is updated with the new parameters and new UUID is generated.

 .. note::